jancubillan/ansible-zimbra-single/README.md

 1) Must be a fresh CentOS 8 minimal installation
 2) Static network configuration must be already set
-3) This role will be pulled and run on the same server where Zimbra will be installed

 Role Variables
 --------------